 Oyster sauce is a Chinese condiment, used as a dip and in stir-fries and marinades.
 The best brands come from Hong Kong, but you may find domestic brands right in your local supermarket.
 Once opened, the container should be refrigerated.
 If you can’t find oyster sauce but have some hoisin sauce, use that instead.
 It’s different but nice.

 These brightly flavored spiced lamb burgers are best cooked over a charcoal or wood fire, but they can be seared instead in a cast-iron pan, or cooked under an oven broiler.
 Maxine, one of my testers, set off her smoke alarm broiling her burgers in the oven, though, so you might want to start up the grill.–Cindy Pawlcyn

-Spiced Lamb Burgers with Vietnamese Herb Salad Recipe
+Spiced Lamb Burgers with Vietnamese Salad

 - Quick Glance